Shrilaxmi-16/Titanic-Data-Analysis/README.md

 - **Feature Engineering**: Create meaningful features (e.g., family size, title extraction) and select relevant attributes.
 - **Preparation for Modeling**: Split data into training and testing sets, ensuring clean, usable data for predictive modeling.

----

-## Dataset
+## 📂 Dataset
-The dataset used is the Titanic passenger dataset, available from [Kaggle Titanic Dataset](https://www.kaggle.com/c/titanic/data).
+The dataset used is the Titanic passenger dataset, available from [Titanic Dataset](https://www.kaggle.com/datasets/yasserh/titanic-dataset)).
 It contains information such as:

 - PassengerId
 - Survived (target variable)